What is generalised anxiety disorder (GAD)?

+GAD can be treated.
 If you're feeling constantly anxious and worried, the safest way to start dealing with GAD is to talk to a doctor or a mental health professional.
-It is treatable.
-A health professional might advise on supportive psychological therapy or, if it's more severe, medicines that can help manage anxiety.
+A health professional might recommend supportive psychological therapy or, if it's more severe, prescribe medicines that can help manage anxiety.

 Learn more here about the development and quality assurance of healthdirect content.